 At Ohio State, she received multiple awards including the Council of Chemical Research (CCR) Award to participate in the annual CCR meeting, the 2009-2010 Dow Fellowship, the Ohio State University Fellow Award, the Department of Chemical and Biomolecular Outstanding Teaching Associate Award, and travel awards to the North American Catalysis Society National Meeting and the American Institute of Chemical Engineering National Meeting.

 Professor Biddinger has held several leadership posts in the past including chair and vice-chair of the Central Ohio Professional Section of American Institute of Chemical Engineers, member of the Atlanta Professional Section of the Society of Women Engineers Outreach Programming Committee, Academic Officer of the Chemical Engineering Graduate Council at Ohio State and as the Ohio University Manasseh Cutler Scholars Class of 2005 Class Agent.

-At City College, Professor Biddinger's research program focuses on the development of new electrocatalysis systems and the use of alternative solvents for applications in energy and the environment fields.
+At City College, Professor Biddinger's research program focuses on the development of new electrocatalysis systems and the use of alternative solvents for applications in energy and green chemistry fields.

 Georgia Institute of Technology, Atlanta, Georgia, 2010-2012

 Ph.D., Chemical and Biomolecular Engineering, 2010

 B.S., Chemical Engineering, Mathematics minor, Magna Cum Laude, 2005

 Electrochemistry; Catalysis; Separations; Alternative Solvents; Green Chemistry & Sustainable Engineering